fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 The person's age does not have to be passed as a parameter to the function, since it can directly access all props that are passed to the component.

 If we examine our current code closely, we'll notice that the helper function is actually defined inside of another function that defines the behavior of our component.
-In Java-programming, defining a method inside another method is not possible, but in JavaScript, defining functions within functions is a commonly used technique.
+In Java programming, defining a function inside another one is complex and cumbersome, so not all that common.
+In JavaScript, however, defining functions within functions is a commonly-used technique.

 ### Destructuring